 CRM systems can take content accessibility to the next level of contextual content delivery.
 Several CRM applications can be designed to proactively suggest templates, scripts, collaterals, insights, offers or assets based on customer type, persona, sales step, sales cycle stage and other factors.
 This push-based technology facilitates guided selling, eliminates search time and better leverages the company’s content.

-There are many other technology enablement tools and apps to increase sales rep productivity.
+There are many other technology enablement tools and apps to increase sales rep results.
 Examples may include tools such as Inside View that import all types of customer or contact information into your CRM system, Configure-Price-Quote (CPQ) tools that greatly reduce the time needed to create complex quotes, route planning to maximize field sales visits, digital contracts with e-signatures to accelerate sales closure or automated lead and opportunity calculators to score leads and opportunities.
 The possibilities are near endless and will depend upon your situation.

 Salesperson analytics are best displayed in role-based CRM dashboards that prioritize tasks and deliver actionable metrics.
 When selecting your dashboard metrics, recognize that less is more.
 It's best to focus on fewer, higher impact performance measures that directly correlate with revenue goals.
 Metrics must be measurable and compared to a standard, such as quota, target, prior year or industry-based performance benchmarks.
 Lastly, metrics must be actionable and measure follow-through.
 Sales leaders know they get what they inspect, not what they expect, so dashboard metrics should be periodically reviewed as part of sales coaching sessions.
 When negative variances exist managers may need to insist upon remediation plans.